Lower Bounds on Learning Pauli Channels with Individual Measurements: Introduction

 Other noteworthy protocols to learn quantum channels include gate set tomography~\cite{gate_set_tomo} and techniques based on compressed sensing~\cite{PhysRevLett.121.170502}.
 Although they apply to more general classes of channels, they do not offer quantitative or qualitative advantages over randomized benchmarking in the setting of Pauli channels.
 We refer the readers to the survey \cite{montanaro2013survey} for results on testing quantum channels and to~\cite{Eisert2020} for quantum channel learning.
-The question of optimal quantum channel tomography remains open.
-In contrast, for the state tomography problem, it is known that the optimal copy complexity for incoherent strategies in both adaptive and non-adaptive settings is $\Theta(d^3/\eps^2)$ \cite{haah2016sample,chen2022tight}.
-By reduction, optimal state tomography implies trivial upper bound of $\cO(d^8/\eps^2)$ and lower bound of $\Omega(d^3/\eps^2)$ for channel tomography.
+For the state tomography problem, it is known that the optimal copy complexity for {strategies with individual measurements} in both adaptive and non-adaptive settings is $\Theta(d^3/\eps^2)$ \cite{haah2016sample,chen2022tight}.
+In contrast, for non-adaptive {strategies with individual measurements}, quantum channel tomography in the diamond norm can be done using $\Tilde{\Theta}\left(d^6/\eps^2\right)$ copies \cite{surawy2022projected,oufkir-sample-optimal}.
 However, if we add the Pauli structure to the channel, our lower bound along with the upper bound of \cite{flammia2020efficient} show that the optimal complexity is the same as state tomography complexity.